Henrique-PGR/mediacatalog-dynamodb-iam-ec2/README.md

 Security group

-Perfect for production standardization and CI/CD pipelines.
+All deployed in a single IaC workflow.

-Validation
+Validation Results

-All three deployments produced identical outcomes:
+Across all three deployment methods:

-✅ Scan allowed
+✅ DynamoDB scan works

-❌ Write operations blocked
+❌ PutItem fails with AccessDenied (intended)

-✅ Instance uses IAM role (not access keys)
+✅ EC2 uses IAM instance profile, not access keys

-✅ Template fully reproducible
+✅ Architecture is identical across Console, CLI, and CloudFormation

-See the validation-screenshots/ folder for complete output.
+📸 All proof stored in validation-screenshots/

 Concluding Insights

-Implementing the same architecture three different ways strengthens cloud fluency and demonstrates adaptability across operational, automated, and IaC-driven environments.
+Delivering the same architecture through Console, CLI, and CloudFormation demonstrates versatility across operational, automated, and IaC-based cloud workflows.

-This repository serves as a reference blueprint for secure, role-based DynamoDB access from EC2, applicable to internal dashboards, analytics tools, and read-heavy microservices.
+This repository serves as a reusable blueprint for secure, read-only DynamoDB access patterns in AWS.